 The U.S. Department of Justice announced on Wednesday (23rd) that it would end the “China Initiative” promoted by former President Donald Trump, moving from a strategy that focused on Chinese espionage and property theft to a broad response.
 Threats posed by hostile states.

 Matt Olsen, Assistant Attorney General of the Department of Justice’s National Security Division, said that the move is the same as acknowledging that the United States has been overly limited to dealing with China.
-Although it is still concerned about the major threats posed by the Chinese government, it is not the right way.
+Although it is still concerned regarding the major threats posed by the Chinese government, it is not the right way.
 In addition to China, Russia Countries such as China, Iran and North Korea have acted more aggressively than ever, and the new strategy will depend on where the threat lies.

 In order to combat Chinese espionage and protect American technology from being stolen by China, the Department of Justice launched the China Action Plan at the end of 2018.
 Under the plan, at least 20 researchers in academia have been indicted.